tomdengler/CD_Project01/codebook.md

 ###Summary
-Project 2's assignment was summarize a set of wearable computing data points by 30 `subjects` each performing 6 `activitys`.
-The originating data was a zip file with a subfolder structure separating similar "test" and "train" data sets.
+Project 1's assignment was to summarize a set data points by 30 `subjects` each performing 6 `activitys`.
+The originating raw data was from a zip file with a subfolder structure separating similar "test" and "train" data sets.
 Each subfolder contained files indexed by other files.
 The project task was to simplify this data into a single self-contained "tidy" data set.

+The data was collected from sesnory data from smart phones and is considered to be representative of data from "wearable computing".

 ###Data structure
 The resulting tidy data has the following 68 columns: